-- Cameras and tripods are on reserve at the library for student use.
+- Cameras and tripods may be borrowed by students registered in this course.
 Students are responsible for all equipment while it is signed out.
-Damage, loss or late return of equipment may result in limited or no access for the remainder of the term.
+Damage, loss or late return of equipment will result in reduced access to equipment for the remainder of the term.
 Students are responsible for costs associated with replacing lost or damaged equipment. - Computers and printers are available for student use in the digital lab.
 Students are asked to treat equipment with care, keep the lab clean, and respect other lab users by maintaining a quiet and clean workspace.